nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [medium.com/@mark.andreev: How to configure Kubernetes memory limits for Java application](https://medium.com/@mark.andreev/how-to-configure-kubernetes-memory-limits-for-java-application-ec0cc5a68c24) This article explores the JVM memory structure and flags that can be used to limit memory usage and how those map back to Kubernetes and cgroups v2.
 - [sosiv.io: A Deep Dive into Kubernetes Resource Requests and Limits](https://sosiv.io/post/a-deep-dive-into-kubernetes-resource-requests-and-limits)
 - [medium.com/pipedrive-engineering: How we choked our Kubernetes NodeJS services](https://medium.com/pipedrive-engineering/how-we-choked-our-kubernetes-nodejs-services-932acc8cc2be) Learn from the Pipedrive engineering team experience how to manage memory and CPU resources properly in NodeJS and Kubernetes without slowing down your services
+- [medium.com/@eliran89c: For the love of god, learn when to use CPU limits on Kubernetes](https://medium.com/@eliran89c/for-the-love-of-god-learn-when-to-use-cpu-limits-on-kubernetes-2225341e9dbd) In this article, you'll explore how CPU requests and limits work, why they were introduced, and how to monitor CPU usage

 ### Kubernetes Scheduler.
 Kube Scheduler